What is Absolute Zero?

 Molecules have different ways of moving around, they can vibrate, the atoms rotate, and they can have a collective motion, similar to a wave of water.
 These all factor into the temperature of stuff.

 Now, for absolute zero.
 There are three fairly popular measurements for gauging temperature.
-There is fahrenheit, celsius, and kelvin.
+There’s Fahrenheit, Celsius, and Kelvin.
 In Kelvin, which is what most physicists like to use, 0 is absolute zero.
 Now, just because we can say absolute zero exists, does not mean we actually can reach or observe it.
 Here’s why…

 To have something at absolute zero in theory means it has no kinetic energy, but that’s not possible, because then the materials would cease to exist as normal matter, due to laws of quantum mechanics.